-If the protest turns violent and people begin throwing objects, striking your vehicle, or attempting to overturn your vehicle, you have to act quickly.
-If you reasonably believe the protestors are going to attempt to enter your vehicle, drag you out, and injure you, the time to use force—perhaps even deadly force—has come.
+If the protest turns violent and people begin throwing objects, striking your vehicle or attempting to overturn your vehicle, you have to act quickly.
+Were you to reasonably believe the protestors are going to attempt to enter your vehicle, drag you out, and injure you, the time to use force — perhaps even deadly force — has come.
 Young suggests the following:

-- Immediately get your family to lay down in the car while shielding their eyes and covering their skin to protect them from breaking glass or hard objects thrown at or into the car.
+- Immediately get your family to lie down in the car while shielding their eyes and covering their skin.
+This will protect them from breaking glass or hard objects thrown at or into the car.
 If possible, pull the back seat down and take cover in the trunk area.

 - Get your car out of the danger area.
 Drive where you need to in order to escape.
 Avoid areas where your car might get stuck or hung up.
-If you can’t see effectively, driving “blind” is dangerous—but you have to weigh that danger against the danger of remaining where you are.
+If you can’t see effectively, driving “blind” is dangerous.
+You have to weigh that danger against the danger of remaining where you are.
 If you have to use your car to push people out of the way or drive over people trying to stop you, then you must do it.
-Remember that you will be held accountable for your actions, so make sure you can prove that you believed you were in immediate danger.
+Remember that you will be held accountable for your actions.
+Make sure you can prove that you believed you were in immediate danger.

 - Get out of sight of the protestors.
 If you are in contact with the police, tell them where you are going.
-If not, call them immediately after you get out of the dangerous situation and be prepared to make a full report.
+But if not, call them immediately after you get out of the dangerous situation.
+Be prepared to make a full report.

 If you can’t move and the crowd does not appear to be dangerous, you might just be better off sitting tight and waiting for things to disperse.
 But if the crowd appears to be dangerous, you are now in a very serious, life-threatening emergency.
 And this requires a plan (and likely some very intense actions on your part).
 You will have to determine if you can safely and effectively leave your car and move to a protected area.